What is the mission of the Steve Glidden Foundation (SGF) ?

-In 2017, SGF distributed $95,416 in summer camp scholarship funds that enabled 64 deserving children to attend 333.5 weeks of summer camp (79 weeks of which were at overnight camps) at 29 different camps.
-Since its founding in 2001, SGF has disbursed over $975,000 in summer camp scholarship funding.
-We are truly the little foundation that could!
+In 2018, SGF exceeded every record we had previously set, awarding $123,694.07 in summer camp scholarship funds that enabled 76 deserving children to attend 364.5 weeks of summer camp (115.5 weeks of which were at overnight camps) at 30 different camps.
+Since its founding in 2001, SGF has disbursed nearly $1,100,000 in summer camp scholarship funding.
+We are truly “the little foundation that could!”

-Tell me more about the inidivual children you support.
+Tell me more about the individual children you support.
 What are their names, ages and backgrounds, and why do they need SGF’s help?

-If only we could act like the Jimmy Fund and other organizations that touch people’s hearts with photos and profiles of the children they serve.
-Alas, out of concern for the safety and individual dignity of these kids and their families, we cannot do this.
-Each and every one of the children we help has been through way too much trauma already, be it from living in a home affected by domestic violence, fleeing from war as a refugee, or suffering disruption from homelessness.
+If only we could act like other organizations that touch people’s hearts with photos and profiles of the children they serve.
+Alas, out of concern for the privacy, safety and individual dignity of these kids and their families, we cannot do this.
+Each and every one of the children we help has been through way too much trauma already, be it from living in a home affected by domestic violence, fleeing from war as a refugee, or suffering the shattering disruption of homelessness.
 In addition, the physical safety of children (and their siblings and mothers) exposed to domestic violence could be compromised if their identities were disclosed.
 To the extent possible considering privacy and safety issues for the kids and their families, we are glad to share general profiles and vignettes to help our supporters understand the tremendous good that their donations accomplish.

 Is the Steve Glidden Foundation a publicly recognized, registered charity?

 Yes.
 SGF is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.

 I want to make a donation but I need to know SGF’s Federal Tax ID number.
 How can I find this out?

 The Federal ID# of the Steve Glidden Foundation is 04-3565429